Other People's Cairns, Page 4

 ~Monica

-Comment: "the most docile of all terriers" - Someone obviously has a sense of humour.
+Comment: "the most docile of all terriers" - Someone obviously has a sense of humor.

 I don't know which I like better - Kit(ty)'s coat colors or the woolen socks!